JFarina5/Flutter-Dart/README.md

 # Flutter-Dart
-A collection of Flutter/Dart projects; primarily for practice
+A collection of Flutter/Dart projects